Next Previous Up Contents

 Y Flip

-- If selected, vertical axis coordinate axes increase down rather
+If selected, vertical axis coordinate axes increase down rather than up.

 Navigation tab of time Axes control